philipturner/molecular-renderer/README.md

 > The default AO sample count has risen to 15 on all platforms, for fairness/equality between platforms.
 For members of the macOS target audience (base M1 chip), you probably want to reduce this to 7.
 AO sample count is specified in `RenderShader.swift`.

 There are a few other, minor artifacts.
-For example, along the border between a silicon and hydrogen atom, white pixels appeared sporadically on the silicon side.
+For example, along the border between a silicon and a hydrogen atom, white pixels can appear sporadically on the silicon side.
 Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.

+> TODO: Provide a reference video for users to compare their upscaling quality, and check for regressions.